 Rhodes is one of the most popular island locations scattered around Greece, well known for its beautiful landscapes and – naturally – its incredible climate throughout the year.
 It’s also one of the largest of the islands in the region, ranking around fourth in Greece’s own collection of islands.

 Rhodes has a spectacular coastline – it’s around 137 miles in length, or 220km.
-It also boasts a top peak of around 3,990 feet, or 1,216 metres, up at Mount Attavyros.
+It also boasts a top peak of around 3,990 feet, or 1,216 meters, up at Mount Attavyros.

 The island is said to date back to ancient times, with people originally starting to populate Rhodes around Stone Age times.
 However, it would be during the aftermath of Greek Trojan War which would see the society here really develop.
 Rhodes would be formed from three separate cities that built up here over time.